threads.

 Located in Sneinton Market, Nottingham, is Luisa's Vegan Chocolates, the UK's only 100% handmade vegan artisanal chocolatier.

-At the root of Lusia's practice is an ethical and sustainable model for chocolate, from sourcing the highest quality beans from family-operated cacao farms, to paying their vendors over 60% more than Fairtrade, showing not only care and detail for her own craft, but also to the history and trace of the cocoa beans used in her process.
+At the root of Lusia's practice is an ethical and sustainable model for chocolate, from sourcing the highest quality beans from family-operated cacao farms, to paying their vendors over 60% more than Fairtrade, showing not only care and detail for her own craft, but also for the history and trace of the cocoa beans used in her process.

 threads is an ongoing sound research project.